codingXiaxw/leetcode/README.md

 # LeetCode
 it records my leetcode learning process, continue to update.

 ## LeetCode Algorithm

+This form includes:

+- 1.the question's numbers marking by "#".
+- 2.the question's title with its address in [LeetCode](https://leetcode.com/) marking by "Title".
+- 3.the question's Java algorithm solutions with its address in my github marking by "Solution".
+- 4.the difficulty about this question.

+And in my solutions code , it includes:

+- 1.the title about this question whit English and Chinese version.
+- 2.the right questions more than one.
+- 3.the wrong question that I did the first time.
+- 4.why I did the wrong answer,how I think in that time.

+Hope it helps you in algorithm learning.
+Have fun!

 | #   | Title  | Solution | Difficulty |
 | --- | ------ | -------- | ---------- |